 “No…..I mean…..I don’t think she would have asked if it weren’t for…..well….them.”

-The Yutilians were typical of a four-foot-tall anthro lizard.
+The Yutilians were typical of a four-foot-tall anthro reptilian.
 Each Yutilian of the clan had some distinct looks and shapes to them.
 It seemed that no one truly looked alike when you focused on them.
-The ones that Javier saw were obviously visitors that were working in joint fashion for the UHN in the base.
-They wore their green and blue uniforms that covered their frames and bodies.
-One of the Yutilians had green and red scales to them while the other one was shorter and had bluish scales.
+The ones that Javier saw were obviously visitors working jointly for the UHN in the base.
+They wore their green and black uniforms that covered their frames and bodies.
+One of the Yutilians had green and red scales to them, while the other one was shorter and had bluish scales.
 Both had long tails that swung by their digitigrade legs.
-The blue colored one was actually chubby while the other one was lankier.
-Much like human beings, there was the complexity of an alien race of beings that consisted of the trillions.
-The bluish one had feathers while the other did not.
+The blue-colored one was actually chubby, while the other one was lankier.
+Much like human beings, the complexity of an alien race consisted of the trillions.
+The bluish one had feathers, while the other did not.

 “Yeah….”
 Javier said as he turned his head and looked back at Cason.
 “I see what you mean.
 Having an entire race of people that are nothing but women can cause the men here to draw an eye to them.”